Instrument Repair for the Band Director

 Noncredit Cost: $300

-Hosuing: There is no on-campus housing available for this workshop.
-For a listing of local Dallas hotels near the SMU campus and out-of-state discounts visit here.
+Housing: No on-campus housing is available for this workshop.
+For a listing of local Dallas hotels near the SMU campus and out-of-state discounts, visit here

 Instrument Repair Faculty:

 Ann MacMillan (Instrument Repair) holds a bachelor’s degree in music education from Emporia State University and a master's of music education from the University of North Texas.
 In 1982 MacMillan began repairing musical instruments at Foster Music Company in Garden City, Kansas.
 During her master’s degree program at UNT she began working at Brook Mays Music Company, working there for eight years before joining the UNT College of Music as a repair technician and instructor in 1997.
 MacMillan has taught clinics for band directors in the Dallas area, Aiken South Carolina, Interlochen summer programs, SMU, and presented clinics at KMEA and TMEA.